Tiberias: Demographics

 In the 1922 census of Palestine conducted by the British Mandate authorities, Tiberias had a population of 6,950 inhabitants, consisting of 4,427 Jews, 2,096 Muslims, 422 Christians, and five others.
 There were 5,381 Jews, 2,645 Muslims, 565 Christians and ten others in the 1931 census.
 By 1945, the population had increased to 6,000 Jews, 4,540 Muslims, 760 Christians with ten others.

 During the 1948 Arab-Israeli War, Palestinian Arab residents of Tiberias besieged its Jewish quarter.
 Haganah troops then successfully attacked the Arab section of the city, and British troops evacuated the Arab residents upon their request.
 Some fled in the wake of news of the Deir Yassin massacre.
 The entire Arab population of the city was removed in 1948 by the British and partly because of Haganah decision.
 After the war had ended, a large number of Jewish immigrants to Israel settled in Tiberias.
 Today almost all of the population is Jewish.
+In 2022, 93.3% of the population was Jewish and 6.7% was counted as other.